Flashes of Insight speaks to a global, always-on world where time is precious.

-Its mission is to engage with people around the English-speaking world, offering challenging and hope-filled commentary and analysis on local events with global implications.
+Its mission is to engage with people around the English-speaking world, offering commentary and analysis on local events with global implications.

 Flashes’ target is literate English-speaking people who are moving forward in their thinking and faith and who want to see the Church grow, respond, and evolve.

-These people know the importance of conversation, comment and analysis in a post-Vatican II context and as the basis of pastoral theology.
+These people recognise the significance of conversation, commentary, and analysis in a post-Vatican II context, as well as their foundation in pastoral theology.

 “By attributing a “personal” character to the absolute mystery, Christianity emphasises that our relationship with it is diaolgical: it is not merely an act of knowledge and understanding on our part, but an encounter in which God receives us.
 This mutual reception between God and humankind is not a one-off act; it is a story, a story that is unfolding…